Learning to Compute Gr\"obner Bases: Experiments

 We now demonstrate that Transformers can learn to compute \gb bases.
 To examine the general Transformer's ability, we focus on a standard architecture (e.g., 6 encoder/decoder layers and 8 attention heads) and a standard training setup~(e.g., the AdamW optimizer~\citep{loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and a linear decay of learning rate from $10^{-4}$).
-The batch size was set to 8, and models were trained for 10 epochs.
+The batch size was set to 16, and models were trained for 8 epochs.
+We also tested the hybrid input embedding.
 Refer to App.~\ref{sec:experiment-setup} for the complete information.
 Each polynomial set in the datasets is converted into a sequence using the prefix representation and the separator tokens.
 Unlike natural language processing, our task does not allow the truncation of an input sequence because the first term of the first polynomial in $F$ certainly relates to the last term of the last polynomial.
 To make the input sequence length manageable for vanilla Transformers, we used simpler datasets $\cD_{n}^-(k)$ using $U_1, U_2'$ in Alg.~\ref{alg:dataset-generation} of a moderate density $\sigma \in (0, 1]$.
 This makes the maximum sequence length less than 5,000.
 Specifically, we used $\sigma=1.0, 0.6, 0.3, 0.2$ for $n=2, 3, 4, 5$, respectively.
 The training set has one million samples, and the test set has one thousand samples.
+With hybrid input embedding, coefficients are predicted by regression, and we quantized them for $\bF_p$ and otherwise regarded them correct when the mean squared error is less than 0.1.

 Table~\ref{table:accuracy} shows that trained Transformers successfully compute \gb bases with moderate/high accuracy.
 Several intriguing observations below are obtained.
-See App.~\ref{sec:experiment-extra} for the more results.
-Particularly, App.~\ref{sec:superior-cases} presents a few examples for which Transformer successfully compute \gb bases significantly faster than math algorithms.
+See App.~\ref{sec:experiment-extra} for more results.
+Particularly, App.~\ref{sec:superior-cases} presents several examples found in the datasets for which Transformer successfully computed \gb bases significantly faster than math algorithms.
+Table~\ref{table:accuracy} also includes the results on Cauchy module datasets on which Transformers are trained and tested.
+The dataset generation starts with sampling the roots in $k^n$, and the other parts follow the generation of $\cD_{n}^{-}(k)$.
+The results on $(\bQ, n=3)$ with standard embedding is not shown as it requires too many number tokens.